Shamrock Rovers F.C.: Ownership

-Shamrock Rovers F.C. is partially owned by the Shamrock Rovers Members Club, with businessman Ray Wilson owning 50% of the club since 2016.
+Shamrock Rovers F.C. is partially owned (50%) by the Shamrock Rovers Members Club, with businessman Ray Wilson owning 50% of the club from 2016 to 2019.
+Since 2019, Wilson has held 25% of the club's shares, with a further 25% bought in that year by businessman Dermot Desmond.
 The Shamrock Rovers Members Club was originally formed as the 400 Club in November 2002, by the then privately owned football club's board of directors, to raise funds through the fan base, with the sole purpose of facilitating a mortgage for the development of the stalled stadium project in Tallaght.
 The monthly membership fee was set at €40.
 However, it became apparent to the members that the funds raised were being used for purposes outside of the stated objective.
 As a result, the membership took control of the 400 Club, adopted a transparent structure and constitution, and declared itself totally independent of the then board of Shamrock Rovers.
 The 400 Club consortium played a crucial role in the survival of Shamrock Rovers when the club entered examinership in April 2005.
 They paid off a portion of the club's debts and assumed responsibility for running it.
+Preferential creditors received 4.25% of what was owed and unsecured creditors received 2.12%.
+Preferential creditors were due $444,700, unsecured creditors were due €1.66 million.
 After the successful acquisition of the club through the examinership process, the 400 Club Trustees became the Board of Directors of Shamrock Rovers Football Club and began the process of building a sustainable club through sensible business practices.
 Numerous clubs and supporters groups subsequently sought their advice with regard to using the model of the 400 club elsewhere.
 At the annual meeting of the 400 Club in 2006, the members voted to rename it as the SRFC Members Club, reflecting the reality of their ownership of the football club.
 At the 2008 meeting, the monthly membership fee was increased to €50.
 In January 2012, there were more than 400 members of the club.
 Membership is open to all.